dwellir-public/hyperliquid-orderbook-server-code-examples/python-examples/03_multiple_subscriptions/README.md

 You'll see:
 - BTC trade updates
 - ETH trade updates
-- SOL order book updates
+- SOL trade updates
 - All streaming simultaneously in real-time

+**Note**: Trades happen less frequently than order book updates, so you may need to wait a few seconds between messages.